COVID-19 pandemic in Washington (state): Government response

 The Governor called up the Washington National Guard on March 31.
 Until then, "only a few" activated Guardsmen had been deployed to the State Emergency Operations Center.

 On April 2, Governor Inslee announced that the stay at home order would be extended through at least May 4.

 On April 5, Governor Inslee announced that Washington state would return 400 of the ventilators it received from the Strategic National Stockpile, so as to help harder hit states.

 On April 6, 2020, Inslee announced that the school closure would encompass the rest of the school year statewide.

 On April 13, Governor Inslee, together with California governor Gavin Newsom and Oregon governor Kate Brown, announced the Western States Pact, an agreement to coordinate among the three states to restart economic activity while controlling the outbreak.

 The Washington State Patrol asked drivers not to ignore speed limits on empty highways, two citing drivers on Interstate 5 south of Olympia clocked at 122 mph and 133 mph.

 The Washington State Emergency Operations Center's Joint Information Center published a "risk assessment dashboard" that included inputs from epidemiological models from the Institute for Health Metrics and Evaluation at University of Washington, the Institute for Disease Modeling in Bellevue, and the Youyang Gu COVID model.

 Wearing face coverings in public spaces to help reduce transmission was recommended since early in the pandemic.
 In mid-May, King county started requiring face masks in public.
 The state required public-facing employees to wear masks, starting June 8.
 The state requirement was extended to everyone in public places in late June.

+In December 2020, Governor Jay Inslee appointed Dr. Umair A. Shah as the Washington State Secretary of Health to lead the state's response to the COVID-19 pandemic.

+In October 2025, the Washington Supreme Court announced that its special orders altering court procedure in response to COVID would expire in November 2025.